One look at the trees and you'll likely agree that Mother Nature is at her most spectacular this time of year.

 Finding ways to duplicate fabrics within the quilt is a good way to help tie all the elements of the project together.

 This Morning Glory Star quilt pattern is the kind of design that can be wonderfully versatile depending on the type of fabric used.
-To see another (but unfinished) Morning Glory Star project view this photo.

-A while back I saw a Morning Glory Star quilt with a patriotic color theme.
 The quilter used a variety of red, white and blue fabrics and made all the stars out of stark white cotton.

 It was quite stunning and really illustrated how different fabric combinations can impact the finished quilt appearance even when using the exact same design.